The Wilderness Ocean Walk

 So when I visited Wilson Head recently it was with pleasant anticipation as to what I would find.
 My last visit was just as the community wind farm was being completed.
 At that time public access to the windmills was closed.

 Unlike the neighboring Bibbulmun Track, this track is surfaced between the wind farm turbines at Wilson Head all the way to Lights Beach.
 It’s about 6km long and is one way, so you may choose to return the way you came.
 There

 The Wilderness Ocean Walk Trail offers some unique views towards Lights Beach and William Bay National Park.
 There are also views to Wilson Inlet and Mount Hallowell.
 But if its views of white sandy beaches you are after then you can always access Back Beach via the wooden steps.

 If you are spending time in the Denmark region then I recommend you take a stroll along the Wilderness Ocean Walk Trail.
 You can download a pdf map of the Wilderness Ocean Walk Trail from the Shire Of Denmark here.

 I made this photograph on HP5 using my 4×5 field camera and a 300mm lens with a tripod.
 Maybe you would have preferred to see this image in colour, instead I chose black and white film.
 Partly because I wanted to emphasize the design in the steps to the beach.
 And partly because the time of day was not particularly colourful.

 I find it visually fascinating the way we make our beach access steps zig zag to conform with the surrounding topography.
-It makes sense of course but in so many other areas of construction we tend to just bulldoze straight ahead no matter what.
+It makes sense of course but in so many other areas of path construction, we tend to just bulldoze straight ahead no matter what.

 I have not thought about this until now but maybe this be some type of analogy in landscape photography?
 Perhaps a straight line or direct approach is not necessarily the most creative?
 That inspiration and creativity are borne out of the journey rather than simply applied to a predetermined end point?
 What do you think?